devsecblueprint/devsecblueprint/docs/projects/devsecops-pipeline-aws/index.md

 ## Architecture Diagram

 ![Architecture Diagram](/img/projects/devsecops-pipeline-aws/architecture.drawio.svg)
-> TODO: Add in security tools and talk through the actual scanning process.

 ### Architecture Breakdown

 At a **VERY** high level, the architecture represents an automated CI/CD pipeline leveraging several AWS services to deploy containerized applications:

 1. **AWS CodePipeline**: Manages the end-to-end flow of code changes, automating build, test, and deployment stages.
-2. **AWS CodeBuild**: Builds and tests the application code, generating deployable artifacts.
+2. **AWS CodeBuild**: Builds and tests the application code, generating deployable artifacts, and executing Security Scans with Snyk and Trivy.
 3. **Amazon S3**: Stores artifacts like build outputs and deployment files.
-4. **AWS Systems Manager (SSM) Parameter Store**: Securely manages configuration data and secrets used during deployment.
+4. **AWS Systems Manager (SSM) Parameter Store**: Securely manages configuration data and secrets used for Snyk.
 5. **Amazon EKS**: Serves as the deployment environment for containerized workloads, providing scalability and orchestration.

 **Flow Overview**:

 - CodePipeline orchestrates the process.
-- CodeBuild validates and compiles the code.
+- CodeBuild validates, scans, and compiles the code while also interacting with SSM.
 - Artifacts are stored in S3.
-- EKS pulls secure configurations from SSM Parameter Store.
 - Applications are deployed to the EKS cluster.

 This architecture ensures automation, security, and scalability for modern DevSecOps workflows.

-But this isn't all.
-There are some security tools that we have in place to make this happen, but I'll explain that in more detail as you go through this project.
+With that being stated, **Please follow the order of the documents, otherwise you'll most likely run into errors and get lost.**

 The fun begins... now.

 [Damien Burks]: https://www.youtube.com/@damienjburks